 Sheba is a

 charming Ethiopian restaurant near the corner of Broadway

 and 17th street in downtown Sacramento.
 Queen Sheba is a neighbor to several other ethnic

 Ethiopian food is

 more communal than almost any other type of ethnic food.
-The

-plate and using injera-- a spongy, sour,
+on one giant plate and using injera-- a spongy, sour,

-pliable flat bread-- to scoop up the various shared dishes.
-Enjeera
+pliable flat bread-- to scoop up the various shared

-and upper classes.
+Ethiopia’s middle and upper classes.
 Prepared much as it

 a surface for other foods to lie on.
 It lines the giant

 plate, soaking up the sauces and spices of the various

 dishes piled on top.
 The eating of this lining, or “tablecloth,”

 signifies that the meal is officially over, thus completing the

 communal Ethiopian dining experience.